sgtlambda/nectar/readme.md

 Creates a tar archive containing all files matched by the given input glob(s).
 The directory structure is preserved.

+If the `output` argument is provided, the archive is written to `output` and a promise is returned for an array of the paths of the packed entries.
-Returns a readable if no output argument is provided, or a promise for writing the tar archive to the given output destination.
+If no `output` argument is provided, a readable stream for the archive will be returned.

 #### input